corsairmarks/ringworld_origin_rebalance/mod/README.md

 * 1.0.1 Add info to README (no script changes)
 * 1.0.2 Remove extra images files to keep distribution lightweight (no script changes)
 * 1.0.3 Maintenance release: add logo to Steam description (no script changes)
+* 1.1.0 Add event to set the initial ringworld to use the same graphical culture as your species (base game has slight variation) - particularly notable for the Machine shipset, which has a custom ringworld

 ## Source Code